milos85vasic/Dispatcher/README.md

 ## What is supported?

-- Library supports http GET as a mechanism to request something or to trigger an action.
+- Library supports http GET and POST as a mechanism to request something or to trigger an action.
 - Static and dynamic routes
 - Routes for assets (static and dynamic)